janosrusiczki/rusiczki.net/_posts/2018-01-08-a-new-blogging-engine.markdown

 Another point that's worth mentioning is that the generated pages are ran through [jekyll-tidy](https://github.com/apsislabs/jekyll-tidy) which turns them into deliciously formatted HTML.
 This tickles my web developer bone the right way.
 Go ahead, have a look at the source of a page.

-The theme I'm using is [Hyde](https://github.com/poole/hyde), taylored to my liking.

-Oh, and to celebrate the update the site is now secured with a Let's Encrypt certificate.
+The theme I'm using is [Hyde](https://github.com/poole/hyde), taylored to my liking, the about page got some updates and to celebrate the launch the site is now secured with a Let's Encrypt certificate.

 Here's to static HTML! :)